DBecker7/QuantQual/QuantQual.md

 ## The story so far

-- The Intercept is a mathematical necessity
+- The Intercept is a mathematical necessity\newline
 - The Slope answers our questions

+\quad

 But how good is our model?